oliverorp/power-outages/README.md

 ### Univariate Analysis

 A simple bar chart displays the number of power outages associated with each cause category for the time period 2000 - 2016.
 It appears that severe weather, intentional attack, and system operability disruption are among the most frequent causes of power outages.
 This chart appeals to those interested in risk factors associated with the utilities industry and what remains to be the most significant hurdles in that space.
+Specifically, this chart helps to address the question of what factors investors should be aware of when looking into the energy sector.

 <iframe
   src="assets/univariate_1.html"